meliton/Debian-Headless-Recipes/w100 - Attract mode/Readme.md

 # w100 - Attract mode for Windows
 Recipe to cross compile attract mode for Windows with Debian Buster.<br>
-We will compile ffmpeg to include only the options we need making the overall executable much smaller.
+We will compile ffmpeg to include only the options we need making the overall executable much smaller.<br>
+Using MXE on Debian Buster, we're going to compile attract mode for Windows.

 ### Prerequisites
 Follow the instructions for `001 - Debian GNU Core Headless Server` before continuing.<br>